letstatt/stress/README.md

 * Stress improves its performance that way and also cares about disks' health.

 ### Tiny debugger inside
-* It prevents the appearance of Windows Error Reporting in case of `Runtime error`.
+* It prevents execution of Windows Error Reporting in case of `Runtime error`.
 * Also, it allows to predict the possible crash reason to let you find the bug easily.
-* However, precision and abilities are OS-dependent.
+* However, precision and abilities may be OS-dependent.

 ### Multithreaded stress-testing
 * It allows to start **several workers**, sharing a single console and log file.